xdxxxdx/VSDS-Tech-Docs/docs/Specification.md

 An LDES focuses on allowing clients to replicate a dataset's history and efficiently synchronise with its latest changes.
 Linked Data Event Streams may be fragmented when their size becomes too big for one HTTP response.

+Here you can find more information about [fragmentation](https://informatievlaanderen.github.io/VSDS-Tech-Docs/docs/Specification.html#fragmentation-and-pagination).

 ## Retention policy

 A retention policy is a set of rules determining how long data should be kept or deleted.
 A retention policy can be applied to Linked Data Event Streams (LDES) to manage the storage and availability of data objects over time.

+Here you can find more information about [retention policy](https://informatievlaanderen.github.io/VSDS-Tech-Docs/docs/Specification.html#retention-policy).

 ## SHACL